Energy Crisis Cripples Pakistan's Economy

-MALINA LODI: It has affected everybody.
+MALEEHA LODHI: It has affected everybody.
 It has affected ordinary citizens.
 It's affected people who live in villages.
 It has affected Pakistan's industry and businesses.
 And we've seen some of this anger boil over into the streets.

-LODI: Secondly, Pakistan's public sector distribution and energy producing companies are hugely inefficient and afflicted by corruption and theft.
+LODHI: Secondly, Pakistan's public sector distribution and energy producing companies are hugely inefficient and afflicted by corruption and theft.
 A lot of people don't pay their electricity bills.

-REEVES: Pakistan's new Prime Minister Nawaz Sharif is working on major plans to tackle this crisis.
+REEVES: Pakistan's new prime minister, Nawaz Sharif, is working on major plans to tackle this crisis.
 His political fate could rest on their success or failure.
 Analysts say Pakistan's energy crisis was the biggest single reason that the last government were thrown out.
 Every crisis has a winner.
 Zuber Lashadi(ph) supplies generators to the minority in Islamabad who can afford one.

 His business is thriving.
 Right now, with all these outages, the city's generators are seriously overworked.
 In a dusty roadside yard, his men work round the clock on repairs.

-REEVES: Lashadi doubts Pakistan's' government can fix the energy crisis any time soon.
+REEVES: Lashadi doubts Pakistan's government can fix the energy crisis anytime soon.
 The problem's just too big.